AzzassinGithub/azzassingithub.github.io/README.md

 # My portfolio
-This portfolio is a work in progress, more information will be added as I get more experience to add and more time to develop the site.
+Here is my portfolio.
+A lot of the stuff I did was for work, which I unfortunately don't have the rights to open source under my own name.
+These are examples of what I've done, with details on why it was needed, what technologies I used, and how it benefitted the company.

-**Time spent on site so far: 8 hours and 17 minutes**
+**Time spent on site so far: 8 hours and 52 minutes**